This post may contain affiliate links. Please see our disclosure policy.

 Similar to cabbage, there’s no safe way to can cauliflower on its own.
 Cauliflower falls apart during the pressure canning process.
 The National Center for Home Food Preservation did some testing and decided that no one would enjoy the mushy results, so there are no recommendations.

 Cauliflower does make excellent pickles, though.
-You can pickle them alone or with mixed vegetables.
+You can pickle them alone or with mixed vegetables, in traditional chow chow recipes like Amish Chow Chow, or in British Mixed Mustard Pickles.
 They’re great for charcuterie boards or barbecue sides.

 Cherry

 Each year, we pick bucket loads of the cold, hardy “sour” or “pie cherries” that thrive in Vermont’s cool climate.
-I don’t mind the work because cherry pie is one of my favorites, and my mom’s recipe for cherry jam is still one of my favorite treats!
+I don’t mind the work because home canned cherry pie filling is amazing, and my recipe for sour cherry jam is still one of my favorite treats!

 The sour cherries we pick are great with added sugar, like in jam or pie.
-Combined with sugar, they have a deep, rich flavor and dark, wine-like color.
-If you live further south or find some on sale, you can also safely can sweet cherries that you’re probably familiar with eating fresh.
+Combined with sugar, they have a deep, rich flavor and they maintain their bright red color.
+If you live further south or find some on sale, you can also safely can sweet cherries that you’re probably familiar with eating fresh, and they make a lovely black cherry jam.

 There are several easy ways to can them!